 Hemanth Hariharan

 Welcome!
-I am Hemanth Hariharan, a recent graduate of the master’s program in Sustainable Design and Construction at Stanford University.
+I am Hemanth Hariharan, currently a quantitative/valuation analyst at NextEra Energy Marketing, after graduating from the master’s program in Sustainability at Stanford University.
 I did my undergraduate studies in Civil Engineering at the Indian Institute of Technology, Madras, and am fascinated by the natural and man-made world.
 In addition to my passion for the sciences, I am a Tabla player (Indian percussion drummer), a content creator for my YouTube channel Scientific Blunders, and an avid sportsperson!

 Resume / LinkedIn